andersgong/fluffos/docs/build.md

 ## Environment

-v2019 supports building on ubuntu 18.04+ (including WSL), and OSX latest, MSYS2/mingw64.
+v2019 will support ubuntu 18.04+ (including Win10+WSL), and OSX/BSD, native windows build with MSVC 2017 is under development.

-Compilers: FluffOS v2019 uses C++17 and C11, which requires at least GCC 7+ or LLVM clang 4+.
+Compilers: FluffOS v2019 uses C++17, which requires at least GCC 7+ or LLVM clang 4+.

-System Library Requirement:
-1. Libevent 2.0+.
-1. ICU: FluffOS uses ICU for UTF-8 and transcoding support.
+Library: libevent 2.0+, additional libraries depends on the package selection.

-1. jemalloc: Release build use JEMALLOC by default, and is highly recommended in production.
+jemalloc: use JEMALLOC is highly recommended in production. otherwise you may run into memory issue.
-1. OpenSSL (if PACAKGE_CRYPTO enabled)
-1. PCRE (if PACKGAGE_PCRE enabled)
-1. MysqlClient (if PACKAGE_DB enabled)

-Bundled thirdparty library:
-1. libtelnet: telnet protocol support
-1. libwebsocket: websocket support.
-1. ghc filesystem: polyfill for std::filesystem
-1. backward-cpp: stacktrace
-1. utf8_decoder_dfa: fast utf8 validation.
-1. widecharwidth: wcwidth with unicode 11

 ## BUILD (v2019)